agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/02-basics/expressions/lesson.md

 ```

 Up to this point, we have been using `D.print()` method to print out the results of our programs.
-However, this is not the only way to do that.
+However, this is not the only way how to do that.
 A Motoko program returns the result of the
 last expression in it:

 ```motoko